fenimore/freestuffs/freestuffs/docs/_build/html/_sources/cookbook.txt

     >>> stuffs_chart.create_map()
     call save_map(path) generate html map

+The stuff markers are colored circles in diminishing order; the small the circle, the older the posting (this prevents inaccessible overlaps).

 And you can add an address (not zoom) after the map has been created::

     >>> stuffs_chart.add_address('5989 Rue du Parc, Montreal, Quebec')